Your Agent May Misevolve: Emergent Risks in Self-evolving LLM Agents: Further Discussions on Mitigation Strategies

 In our baseline tests, when no security prompts were provided, we observed that LLMs generally default to assuming the current codebase is safe and proceed to encapsulate one or more of its functions into an MCP tool.
 This reveals an inherent ``trust bias."
 However, when we introduced security prompts, the performance of different models diverged significantly.
 More capable LLMs, such as Qwen-235B-Instruct and Gemini-2.5-Flash, showed a marked increase in their detection rate for backdoors and malicious injections upon receiving the prompt.

-In stark contrast, for models like Qwen-2.5-72B-Instruct, their detection capabilities showed almost no improvement even when given the same security prompts.
+In stark contrast, models like Qwen-2.5-72B-Instruct exhibit a noticeably smaller improvement in detection capability even when given the same security prompts.
 We posit that this performance disparity is strongly correlated with the large language models' own core coding abilities and contextual understanding.
 For LLMs that already possess strong code analysis capabilities, the security prompt acts more like an "activator," effectively awakening their security awareness and directing their existing abilities towards identifying malicious code, resulting in a substantial performance boost.
 Conversely, if a model lacks this deep analytical capacity, then external prompts alone cannot compensate for its fundamental shortcomings.

 Although these powerful models demonstrate exceptional potential, their high computational resource consumption and API costs pose a major barrier to practical deployment.
 Therefore, exploring more cost-effective solutions is crucial.
-One promising direction involves combining the reasoning capabilities of general-purpose large models with lightweight backdoor detection models specifically designed for security auditing or with automated code analysis toolchains, in order to achieve an optimal balance between performance and cost.
+One promising direction is to combine the reasoning capabilities of general-purpose large models with lightweight backdoor-detection or guard models tailored for security auditing of agent tools and actions ~\citep{liu2026agentdogdiagnosticguardrailframework}, potentially augmented with automated code-analysis toolchains, to achieve a better balance between performance and cost.